sifaka-ai/sifaka/README.md

 ```

 ### 2. Rules
-Enforce constraints on content with specialized validators.
+Enforce constraints on content with specialized validators:

 ```python
 from sifaka.rules import (